 Today we leave the vast and barren Makgadikgadi Pans, travelling north to Chobe River.

 The Chobe River is the main source of water in Chobe National Park, famous for its huge herds of elephants.
 The scenic park is also home to hippo, crocodile, lion, antelopes and extraordinary bird life.
 In the afternoon we embark on a relaxing boat cruise on Chobe River, gliding close to the river bank in the hopes of encountering reptiles, mammals and birds up close.
+During our river exploration of Chobe National Park, we explore both the Chobe Riverfront as well as the Namibian side of the river.

-Then we cross into Zimbabwe and drive to Victoria Falls town.
+Back on land, we cross into Zimbabwe and drive to Victoria Falls town.
 Our lodge is conveniently located within walking distance of booking agents, local attractions and the Vic Falls waterfall.

 Today we visit the mighty Victoria Falls, to witness Mosi-oa-Tunya, which means the "The Smoke that Thunders".
 Vic Falls is considered the largest sheet of falling water in the world, sending up a spray of water 400m and higher that can be seen from as far as 50km away.
 Admiring this UNESCO World Heritage Site, one of the natural wonders of the world, is an awe-inspiring experience!